-South Africa deconsolidation: We determined that we inappropriately consolidated our South African affiliate since 1998 as the minority joint venture partner has substantive participating rights.
+South Africa deconsolidation: We determined that we had been inappropriately consolidating our South African affiliate since 1998, as the minority joint venture partner has substantive participating rights.
 Accordingly, we have deconsolidated all assets, liabilities, revenues and expenses.
 We now account for this investment on the equity method of accounting.
 The reduction in revenues was \$17 for the three month period ended March 31, 2001, and there was no impact on Net Income or Common Shareholders Equity as the reduction in pre-tax income is offset by an increase in equity in net income of unconsolidated affiliates.

 Purchase accounting reserves: In connection with the 1998 acquisition of XL Connect Solutions, Inc. (XLConnect), we recorded liabilities aggregating \$65 for contingencies identified at the date of the acquisition.
 During 2000 and 1999, we determined that certain of these contingent liabilities were no longer required, and \$29 of the liabilities were either reversed into income or we charged certain costs related to ongoing activities of the acquired business against these liabilities.
-Upon additional review it was subsequently determined that approximately \$51 of these contingent liabilities accordingly, we have adjusted the goodwill and liabilities at the date of acquisition and corrected the 2000 and 1999 income statement impacts.
+Upon additional review it was subsequently determined that approximately \$51 of these contingent liabilities did not meet the criteria to initially be recorded as acquisition liabilities.
+Accordingly, we have adjusted the goodwill and liabilities at the date of acquisition and corrected the 2000 and 1999 income statement impacts.
 The income statement impact for the three months ended March 31, 2001 was less than \$1.